 Customizing timer appearance

-Click the gear icon in the header of any Timer on your Timers page to customize its appearance.
+Click the "Timer Settings" button, which is marked with a gear icon, in the header of any timer on your Timer Board to customize its appearance.
 A dropdown menu will appear with 24 color options to choose from.

 Sorting and viewing options